The Missing Piece in Your Annual Wellness Visit: Why You Should Include Intracellular Micronutrient Testing

 6. Amino Acids and Metabolic Health

 Amino acids are the building blocks of proteins and play a crucial role in metabolic function, muscle repair, and neurotransmitter production.
-Deficiencies in essential amino acids like leucine, lysine, and methionine can lead to muscle loss, impaired cognitive function, and weakened immunity.
+Deficiencies in essential amino acids like leucine, lysine, and methionine can lead to muscle weakness or loss, impaired cognitive function, and weakened immunity.
 (Wu, G., 2009, Advances in Nutrition)

 7. Iron and Oxygen Transport